 Aditya: Near-Earth Asteroids are rocky bodies much smaller than planets that orbit the sun close to or crossing the Earth’s orbit.

 I Kid You Not: How did you make this discovery?

 Aditya: These asteroid searches are highly specialised month-long projects involving research into a large number of images taken of space by the Pan Starrs telescope in Hawaii.

-As a student researcher, I used a software called “Astrometrica” to find asteroids in these images and also research their properties like how bright they are or how straight their trajectory and direction are.
+As a student researcher, I used a software called “Astrometrica” to find asteroids in these images and also research their properties like how bright they are or how straight their The path followed by an object and direction are.

 After finding each asteroid, I wrote a report and sent it to the telescope space agency who would check my discovery.
 If it seems like an asteroid, it is listed as a “Preliminary” discovery.

 I Kid You Not: How much do we know about these asteroids?
 What do ‘preliminary’ and ‘provisional’ mean?

 Aditya: “Preliminary” discovery is the first, original observation of a new asteroid.
 The asteroid must be observed many more times within the next 7-10 days and viewed for many months.
 If it is, then the discovery is changed to “provisional” status by the Minor Planet Center (MPC).
 Asteroid discoveries with provisional status are kept in the MPC database for many years until the orbit is calculated.